background-image

 icon

-What experience do you have with medical billing and coding?
+What experience do you have with medical software?

 icon

-How to Answer ItUse the STAR method to describe a specific situation, your actions, and the positive outcome.
-Focus on your communication skills and ability to empathize.
+How to Answer ItUse the STAR method to describe a specific situation where you successfully managed a difficult patient, focusing on the outcome.

 icon